-Coconut oil is generally classified as virgin or refined.
+Coconut oil is generally classified as "virgin" or "refined".
 They differ from the source and method of extracting oil.
 If this confuses you, keep reading!
 We'll make things clearer for you in this blog.

 Refined coconut oil is extracted from dried coconuts, commonly known as copra (the "meat" of the coconut).
-Copra can be produced in several ways (smoke drying, sun drying, etc) but the end product of this production is not suitable for consumption and must be further refined.
-Coconut oil from these types of coconuts are called “RBD” coconut oil: refined, bleached and deodorized.
-What the refining process does do, however, is strip away some of the nutrients.
+Copra can be produced in several ways (smoke drying, sun drying, etc.) but the end product of this production is not suitable for consumption and must be further refined.
+Coconut oil from these types of coconuts are called “RBD” coconut oil: refined, bleached, and deodorized.
+Ultimately, the refining process strips away some of the nutrients.

 Virgin coconut oil is extracted from fresh coconuts and extracted without heat.
-There are several brands out there that claim theirs is “virgin” coconut oil when they have used extraction methods that use heat.
+There are several brands out there that claim their product is “virgin” coconut oil when they have used extraction methods that use heat.

-When we say virgin coconut oil, it doesn’t mean it just comes from fresh coconuts alone.
+When we say “virgin coconut oil”, it doesn’t mean it just comes from fresh coconuts alone.
 Extraction methods applied use no heat and are commonly known as cold-pressed.
-The term “virgin” means that it is closest to its natural state when extracted and heat changes coconut oil.
+The term “virgin” means that it is closest to its natural state when extracted.
+Remember: heat changes coconut oil.

 Coconut oil, to be considered, “virgin” or “pure” must:

 - Be extracted using methods that do not use heat.

 Based on the above criteria, Skinny Coconut Oil is the only brand that can be classified as virgin coconut oil because Skinny & Co. uses Nutralock technology which extracts oil without using any heat at all.